niqiukun/cheatsheet/docs/Toolbox/Languages/JavaScript.md

 ```

 While it may not be obvious, but `saySomething` is not duplicated anymore and only exists in `Animal.prototype`.
 The one you see is exactly `Animal.prototype`, evaluated when `[[Prototype]]` is actually expanded.

+The special thing about `[[Prototype]]` internal property is that when you call something like `bar.saySomething()`, it first search for property `saySomething` in the object's own property scope, and if it is not found, search for the property in the object's prototype scope.

+Maybe you already think that it starts to feel like inheritance.
+Exactly.
+Let's move on to chain up the prototypes of objects to achieve the real inheritance that we want.

 :::tip Accessing `[[Prototype]]`